TITHI-KHAN/Understanding-and-Implementing-the-Activation-Function/README.md

 **Variants of Activation Function**: (**Mathematical Exploration: Derive the Activation function formula and demonstrate its output range.**)

-Several typesof activation functions have been proposed and utilized in neural network architectures, each with its characteristics, advantages, and disadvantages.
+Several types of activation functions have been proposed and utilized in neural network architectures, each with its characteristics, advantages, and disadvantages.
 Below are some widely studied activation functions:

 **1. Sigmoid Function (Logistic Function)**: